-Bishop-elect Jerry Vincke, who will be installed Aug.
-22 in Salina, will attend Rural Life Day, as well as Saturday’s seventh-annual Men’s Conference at Immaculate Heart of Mary Catholic Church, 1805 Vine.
+Bishopt Jerry Vincke, installed Aug.
+22 in Salina, attended Rural Life Day, as well as Saturday’s seventh-annual Men’s Conference at Immaculate Heart of Mary Catholic Church, 1805 Vine.

 The century awards are presented by the diocese’s Rural Life Commission, whose purpose is to promote awareness of the customs and traditions of rural life and provide an opportunity for prayer, said Father Rich Daise, moderator of the commission and pastor at Sacred Heart Catholic Church in Colby.

 Weber, the award’s namesake, was a Victoria native who celebrated his first Solemn Mass in Park on June 5, 1943.
 In 1960, he was named executive secretary for the National Catholic Rural Life Conference in Des Moines, Iowa.
 He served many parishes and was papal chamberlain to Pope John XXIII in 1963 and domestic prelate in 1968.
 He retired in Salina and died at age 93 on July 1, 2010.

 The Salina Diocese awards are presented each year in one of the four deaneries — east, east central, west central and west.
 Most of the awards are from the deanery in which the awards are presented each year.